mskcc/vcf2maf/README.md

     perl maf2maf.pl --input-maf tests/test.maf --output-maf tests/test.vep.maf

 After tests on variant lists from many sources, `maf2vcf` and `maf2maf` are quite good at dealing with formatting errors or "MAF-like" files.
-It even supports VCF-style alleles.
-The bare minimum columns that it expects as input are:
+It even supports VCF-style alleles, as long as `Start_Position == POS`.
+But it's OK if the input format is imperfect.
+Any variants with a reference allele mismatch are kept aside in a separate file for debugging.
+The bare minimum columns that `maf2maf` expects as input are:

     Chromosome	Start_Position	Reference_Allele	Tumor_Seq_Allele2	Tumor_Sample_Barcode
     1	3599659	C	T	TCGA-A1-A0SF-01